premake/premake-core/website/docs/Using-Premake.md

 *New to Premake?
 You might want to start with [What is Premake?](what-is-premake)*

-## Getting Premake

-If you don't have Premake already, see [Getting Premake](getting-premake) to learn how.
+If you haven't already, you can [download Premake here](/download), or [build it from source](building-premake).
 Premake is a small command line executable, delivered as a single file.
 Just unpack the download and place the executable on your system search path, or anywhere else convenient.

 ## Using Premake to Generate Project Files